AlgoWorldNFT/algoworld-contracts/README.md

 -   [Algorand Sandbox](https://github.com/algorand/sandbox)
 -   [Docker](https://www.docker.com/)

+## Overview

+AlgoWorld currently offers two different types of stateless smart contracts:

+-   The ASA to ASA swap.
+Allows performing a swap of any single ASA of specified amount to any other single ASA of specified amount.

+-   The ASAs to ALGO swap.
+Allows performing a swap of up to single ASA of specified amount to any other single ASA of specified amount.

 ## Installation

 This section assumes that poetry and pre-commit are installed and executed from the root folder of this repository.